basvanwesting/genetic-algorithm/README.md

 ## TODO
 * Make duration stats return Duration, so we can choose sec/milli/micro afterwards.
-* Make fitness/simple_sum generic
-* Does Fitness need an associated trait for Genotype?
-Can this be made more lightweight?
 * Add simulated annealing strategy
-* Review scaling in HillClimb as it doesn't feel right in its design approach

 ## MAYBE
 * Add Roulette competition with and without duplicates (with fitness ordering)